rule

 Text 29

-The Supreme Lord said: 'O Vaidarbhî, don't be unhappy with Me, I know you're fully dedicated to Me, My dearest, I acted in jest to hear what you would say.
+The Supreme Lord said: 'Oh Vaidarbhî, do not be unhappy with Me, I know you are fully dedicated to Me, My dearest.
+I acted in jest to hear what you would say.

 Text 30

-I so wanted to see the face of love with lips trembling in agitation, glances cast from the corners of reddish eyes and beautiful brows knit together.
+This is how I wanted to see the face of love: with lips trembling in agitation, glances cast from the corners of reddish eyes, and beautiful eyebrows knit together.

 Text 31